• Skip to main content

 Trunyan Village, located on the shores of Lake Batur Kintamani, is famous for its unique burial traditions and is very different from other areas in Bali.

-All of the above will make you see a different culture from most of the Balinese in general.
+All of the above will make you see a different culture from that of most of the Balinese in general.

 C. Tenganan Village: Home of the Gringsing Woven Cloth